Move Over Hops, Yeast Can Give IPAs Their Signature Flavor

 “We’re just scratching the surface in terms of what yeast can do,” says Denby.

-Let your imaginations run wild, beer aficionados.
+Let your imaginations run wild, beer nerds.

 -